hyperledger/indy-besu/docs/design/indybesu-did-registry.md

     * Restrictions:
         * DID must exist
         * DID must be active
+        * Sender must be equal to identity
-        * Sender must be authorized to perform update (owner or sender)
+        * Sender must be either identity owner or have a TRUSTEE role assigned
     * Format:
         ```
         IndyDidRegistry.updateDid(